-For generations, life in big cities has been portrayed as the pinnacle of achievement and culture.
+For generations, living in big cities has been portrayed as the pinnacle of achievement and culture.
 This concept has been reinforced through popular television shows, such as “Sex in the City” and “The Big Bang Theory”.

 Traditionally, people would live in the city while they are young and establishing themselves in a career.
 As they grow older, however, they would move house to the suburbs or a small neighbouring town to settle down and raise a family.

-For a while, many young adults rejected this lifestyle and focused wholeheartedly on city living, but in recent years more and more young people have been moving to, or showing an interest in, smaller towns.
+For a while, many young adults rejected this lifestyle and focused wholeheartedly on city living, but in recent years more and more young people have been moving to or showing an interest in, smaller towns.
 The cause of this city exodus appears to be a mixture of rising living costs, the stress-inducing, fast-paced lifestyle, and advances in modern technology allowing for reliable remote working.

 If you are among the growing number of people that would like to exchange their metropolitan city life for the peacefulness of a small town, then this is the article for you.
-We will explore the good and bad sides of small town life, as well as provide a step-by-step guide on how to adjust to your new lifestyle.
+We will explore the good and bad sides of small-town life, as well as provide a step-by-step guide on how to adjust to your new lifestyle.

 When you leave the hustle and bustle of the city behind, a series of unexpected benefits will be revealed.
-There are an untold number of reasons why people move to small towns, but the most common are:
+There is an untold number of reasons why people move to small towns, but the most common are:

 Your social calendar will no longer be besieged by countless event invitations.
 This will allow you to invest more time into a hobby you really enjoy.

 - The slower pace of life will allow for reflection on life choices and goals

 Many people move to a city for the employment opportunities they provide, but small towns can still offer attractive career options with less competition.
-It is also often easier to stand out with an exceptional skill, since the talent pool will be smaller.
-Even if your town does not offer suitable employment opportunities, there is still the option of remote working as most towns have reliable Internet connections.
+It is also often easier to stand out with exceptional skill since the talent pool will be smaller.
+Even if your town doesn’t offer suitable employment opportunities, there’s still the option of remote working as most towns have reliable Internet connections.

-One of the defining features of small towns is that everyone knows everyone else, and it is refreshing to walk into a shop or pub and be greeted by name.
+One of the defining features of small towns is that everyone knows everyone else, and it’s refreshing to walk into a shop or pub and be greeted by name.